JoannafKonik/challenge_portfolio_Joanna/README.md

 Contact form contains a short note “Our support will help you within seconds” which should be changed right away because this information is not true.

+“Changing password” form in APP and “Forgot password” functionality should be coherent but they are not.
+“Changing password” form in APP requires a minimum 6 characters password.
+Using “Forgot password” functionality, the user is obliged to use a minimum 8 characters password.